alvarog2491/tfm_air_quality/src/feature_pipeline/Readme.md

 # Multi-Source Data Pipeline

-A data processing pipeline that integrates **air quality**, **health**, and **socioeconomic** datasets from official sources across Spanish provinces.
-It cleans and merges the data into a unified dataset with the engineered features needed for analysis or machine learning.
+This module performs common ETL steps to unify **air quality**, **health**, and **socioeconomic** datasets from official sources across Spanish provinces.
+It handles data loading, initial handling, cleaning, merging, and feature engineering to produce a single, unified dataset ready for analysis or machine learning.

 ---